nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

             suit-components:
             - - CAND_MFST
             - 0
-   {%- if radio is defined %}                                         # Add section below only, in case the radio core has been already been built.
+   {%- if radio is defined %}                                         # Add section below only, in case the radio core has already been built.
       {%- set component_index = component_index + 1 %}                             # Increment `component_index`.
       {%- set radio_component_index = component_index %}              # Store the current component index for further use.
       {{- component_list.append( radio_component_index ) or ""}}      # Append the current component index to the common list.